datawire/ambassador-docs/docs/emissary/pre-release/topics/install/convert-to-v3alpha1.md

   tlsSecret: my-secret
 ```

-which will terminate TLS for `host.example.com`.
+In the example above, TLS is terminated for `host.example.com`.
 A `TLSContext` is still right way to share data
 about TLS configuration across `Host`s: set both `tlsSecret` and `tlsContext` in the `Host`.

 ## 5. `Mapping` should use `hostname` if possible